 You can contact the club on 01472 268424 for the Marina or VHF Channel 74.
 A link to their website is provided below:

-Prices (2021) work out at 2.30 per metre per day dropping to £10.50 per metre for a week and further reductions for longer stays.
+Prices (2022) work out at 2.45 per metre per day dropping to £11.15 per metre for a week and further reductions for longer stays.
 This is a minor increase on previous years but their old price had been maintained for years before this.
+This includes shore power with a minimum charge of £17.15

 The usual facilities are available with water, electricity (included with the mooring fee) and toilets and showers ashore.
 Laundry facilities are available.